Gully erosion is a severe type of soil erosion that occurs when surface water runoff forms channels that erode soil along drainage lines.

 What is Gully Erosion?

-Such gullies can grow very quickly, and they might cut a deep path through a field, road, or even a village and make the land unusable and destabilize the terrain around.
+Such gullies can grow very quickly, and they might cut a deep path through a field, road, or even a village and making the land unusable and destabilizing the terrain around.

-Gully erosion has no singular reason; A combination of natural and anthropogenic factors mostly causes it.
+Gully erosion has no singular reason.
+A combination of natural and anthropogenic factors is mostly responsible for it.

 The following are some of the reasons: